kubernetes-sigs/blob-csi-driver/deploy/example/blobfuse-mi/README.md

-# blobfuse mount with managed identity
+# Mount Azure blob storage with managed identity

 This article demonstrates the process of utilizing blobfuse mount with either a dedicated user-assigned managed identity or kubelet identity.